xlladdins/xll/docs/Excel4MacrosH-P.md

     > all macros and prevents resuming or returning to any macro.
 For
     > more information, see RESUME.

-**Tip   **Since the automatic Resume Macro button can be customized, you can create a custom toolbar that will appear whenever a macro pauses.
+**Tip&nbsp;&nbsp;&nbsp;**Since the automatic Resume Macro button can be customized, you can create a custom toolbar that will appear whenever a macro pauses.

 **Example**